MARKSharkky/CST8117/README.md

 # CST8117 (F2022)
 Lab Collateral for Algonquin IAWD students

-Collateral for Lab 2:
+Collateral for Lab 3:

-Contains images and base HTML files for Cat Index exercise.
-Images are in a subfolder and you will need to include this subfolder in the zip file that you submit for this lab.
+Contains images and a copy of the current brochure for our Cat Daycare client.
+This brochure is in a word document format to allow for easy transfer - please be careful to make all text content web-friendly.